montezumba/TiviAppDev/README.md

 ## Introduction

- A Content Provider is basically a third-party piece of code (sometimes called "plugin" or "addon") that provides usefull content for TiviApp users.
+ A Content Provider is basically a third-party piece of code (sometimes called "plugin" or "addon") that can provide usefull content for TiviApp users.
 This content can be either:
- - One or more playlists (**Channel Lists**) in M3U format
+ - One or more playlists (**Channel Lists**) in _M3U_ format
- - One or more EPG (**TV Guides**) in XMLTV format
+ - One or more EPG (**TV Guides**) in _XMLTV_ format
- - A specific stream (**Channel**) in one of the supported formats
+ - A playable video/audio stream (**Channel**) in one of the supported formats

  There are two types of Providers that are currently supported by TiviApp:
  - **Android Provider**: A Provider that comes in a form of an Android application.
-This kind of provider is demonstrated by the ["HelloWorld"](HelloWorld) Android project in this repository
+This kind of provider is demonstrated by the ["HelloWorld"](HelloWorld) Android Studio project in this repository
- - **Web Provider**: A Provider that comes in a form of a web application (can be either client-side such as .html/.js files or a server side such as .php/.aspx).
+ - **Web Provider**: A Provider that comes in a form of a web application.
 This kind of provider is demonstrated by the ["HelloWorldWeb"](HelloWorldWeb) web project.

- Each Provider is basically a small server that handles various requests from the TiviApp client.
-Therefore your code should be designed according to the following basic principles:
+ A Provider can be also viewed as a small _server_ that handles various requests from the TiviApp client.
+Therefore your code should be designed and developed according to the following basic principles:
  1. **Efficiency**.
-Upon receiving a request from the client, the server should retrieve a response as quickly as possible.
-If your code is unbale to return a response to the client within a reasonable amount of time - a timeout will be invoked and your information will be ignored by TiviApp.
+Upon receiving a request from the client, the server should provide a response as quickly as possible.
+If your code is unbale to send a response to the client within a reasonable amount of time - a timeout will be invoked and your content will be ignored by TiviApp.
  2. **Memoryless**.
 Your code should respond only to the given request.
 There is no need to store or rely on data from previous requests as it most likely irrelevant.
  3. **Responsive**.
-You should respond to any request from the server, even if an error has been found during the execution of your logic.
+You should provide a response to any request from the client, even if an error has been found during the execution of your logic.
 TiviApp Provider Platform has APIs for reporting errors to the client.
 Some of them will be displayed to the user.
  4. **Compact** (for Android Provider).
 Avoid allocating memory on the heap and free it all upon receiving the ```onDestroy``` event.